 Group

-2024 FEEDBACK, Backwater Artists Network exhibition curated by Roisin Foley in collaboration with The Glitter Heap (Susan Montgomery and Natasha Pike) LHQ, Cork
+2024 FEEDBACK, Backwater Artists Network exhibition curated by Roisin Foley in collaboration with The Glitter Heap (Susan Montgomery and Natasha Pike) (June-July)

-2018 Rua Red Winter Open, Rua Red Arts Centre, Dublin
+2018 Selected for Rua Red Winter Open, Rua Red Arts Centre, Dublin (Dec-Jan)

-2016 48 Stunden Neukolln, ‘May the art be with you’ collaborative exhibition with Sylvia Souffriau and Thomas Schmitt, city funded 48hour open art show across Neukolln, Outside Pluto project space, Silberstein Str, Berlin
+2016 48 Stunden Neukolln, ‘May the art be with you’ with Sylvia Souffriau and Thomas Schmitt, Outside Pluto project space, Silberstein Str, Berlin, Germany (June)

-2016 ‘Art Bomb’ at Galerie Dr Holz-bein Schmitt, Kopernicker Str, Berlin
+2016 ‘Art Bomb’ at Galerie Dr Holz-bein Schmitt, Kopernicker Str, Berlin, Germany (April)

 2016 Werkstadt Project, Emser Str, Berlin